Choosing a Physician Career Path: Partner or Employee?

-Choosing a Physician Career Path: The Advantages of Partnership
+Choosing A Physician Career Path: The Advantages Of Partnership

 It should go without saying that the duties and rewards of partnership vary greatly among practices.
-Practice size, location, specialty and leadership are all factors that determine what is expected of a partner in a given practice.
+Practice size, location, specialty, and leadership are all factors that determine what is expected of a partner in a given practice.
 In general, partners in smaller practices will have a greater role and more responsibilities, whereas partners in larger practices have more leeway in determining their level of involvement.
 Much like your decision as to which type of practice setting is right for you, the size and atmosphere of the practice you select should be based on what fits your personality and work/life preferences.

 If the practice with which you are interviewing has a partnership track, the interview is a perfect time to discuss the length of the track and how their buy-in process works.
 Typically, a period of two to three years is about average.
-After the practice presents you with a partnership offer, it is always a good idea for you to enlist the help of an attorney, accountant or other consultant to review the practice’s books.
+After the practice presents you with a partnership offer, it is always a good idea for you to enlist the help of an attorney, accountant, or other consultants to review the practice’s books.

 Practices vary in their buy-in methodologies, so it is difficult to define a “standard” process.
-However, it's also important to understand that several things can influence the buy-in price, including tangible assets, accounts receivable, goodwill (depending on the specialty), ancillaries and/or real estate.
+However, it's also important to understand that several things can influence the buy-in price, including tangible assets, accounts receivable, goodwill (depending on the specialty), ancillaries, and/or real estate.
 Again, these elements will vary by practice.